cboxdoerfer/fsearch/README.md

 It is recommended to install FSearch from one of the **Stable** packages, unless you know what you're doing.

-The **Development** packages are primarliy intended for testing and adventurous users.
+The **Development** packages are primarily intended for testing and adventurous users.

 | Distribution                                                                                          | Stable                                                                                                                     | Development                                                                            |